 In the final days of boot camp, we had earned a post pass.
 We could only go to the PX, post theatre, or beer garden.
 After falling in formation wearing highly decorated Class ‘A’s (name tags and US brass) we filed up by squad to sign for our passes.
 During this process, the platoon sergeant asked if anyone had a pencil.
 I did and ran it up to him, then returned to formation.
 When he had finished calling out the names to collect their passes and was folding his little OD green wooden table, I was still at attention.

 As he began to walk away I said excuse me, SSgt Johnson.
 I signed for a pass.
 He looked in the sign-out book and responded “No you didn’t boy.
 Look.”
 I looked, and my name had been erased, possibly, with my own pencil.
 Cruel?
 It took me years to admit it was my mistake, but I got it.
 To this day I only use pencil on electronically scanned forms and crossword puzzles.

 I’m a product of the Greatest Generation.
 My dad, uncles, and neighbors had all served.
 We were raised on the stories of that era and had no illusions about what to expect in boot camp.
 We were all prepared to be treated as one rank below, and certainly less revered than the general’s dog.
 But some fifty years later not a day goes by that I don’t call on and use those lessons imprinted on me in boot camp: Help those who need it but don’t facilitate weakness.
 Be part of something greater than myself.
 This life is not all about me.
 Spend any available time you have improving your position.

 To all my “abusers”: you earned my respect and have my heartfelt thanks for making me the person I am today.

-This article first appeared in The Havok Journal on 10MAR15.
+This first appeared in The Havok Journal on March 10, 2015.